JorgeEliasGarcia/MIRADAS-Heuristic-Combinatorial-Optimization/README.md

 Given a set of candidate astronomical targets and a set of feasibility constraints between consecutive acquisitions/observations, we want to produce an **ordered plan** that:

-- respects instrument/operational constraints between consecutive targets, and
+- Respects instrument/operational constraints between consecutive targets, and
-- optimizes an objective related to **target prioritization** (e.g., maximizing total priority / minimizing cost).
+- Optimizes an objective related to **target prioritization** (e.g., maximizing total priority / minimizing cost).

 In practice, the difficulty comes from the fact that not all transitions between targets are feasible, and feasibility depends on the instrument’s physical and operational limitations.